seanshoffman/python-build-cli-planner-app/tasks.md

 # python-build-cli-planner-app

+In this project you will implement a simple reminder app with a command line interface (CLI).
+While doing so, you will learn how to use inheritance and abstract base classes to make your code modular and to ensure a contract between your classes.

+First, we will guide you through implementing simple text reminders.
+Then, you will have reminders with a deadline, which is either a date, or a date and a time.
+As each of these have their own class, you will see how these can play together nicely.
+This basis makes it easy for you to go beyond the course scope and implement other types of reminders, such as recurrent ones.

 ## Task one - Implementing an abstract base class as a regular Python class

 One way to implement abstract base classes in Python is to use a regular class, and have each class method throw a `NotImplementedError` exception with the message `"Abstract method has no implementation."`.
 This ensures that subclasses override the abstract methods.
 This was the only way to implement abstract classes in Python prior to the introduction of Abstract Base Clases [PEP3119](https://www.python.org/dev/peps/pep-3119/).